akshayjshah/blog/content/post/hakyll-and-bootstrap.md

 I have trouble matching my clothing, let alone the dozens of small elements that make up a website, so creating an attractive design for my new site was a daunting task.
-Luckily, nobody needs to see my first efforts--I decided to use Twitter's [Bootstrap][] framework instead.
-It's clean, attractive, and mobile-friendly, and it's teaching me some of <abbr>HTML</abbr>5's new tricks.
+Luckily, nobody needs to see my first efforts---I decided to use Twitter's [Bootstrap][] framework instead.
+It's clean, attractive, and mobile-friendly, and it's teaching me some of HTML5's new tricks.
-[{less}][less], the <abbr>CSS</abbr> meta-language Boostrap uses, is also
+[{less}][less], the CSS meta-language Boostrap uses, is also
-wonderful: it's close enough to vanilla <abbr>CSS</abbr> that it's easy to learn, but it makes my stylesheets much more modular and consistent.
+wonderful: it's close enough to vanilla CSS that it's easy to learn, but it makes my stylesheets much more modular and consistent.

 While I haven't tweaked Bootstrap's default styling much, I *had* to do something about the fonts.
-I like Helvetica, especially on visually intense marketing sites--but Bootstrap's tiny default font size combined with Helvetica's clinical modernism made blocks of text downright hostile.
+I like Helvetica, especially on visually intense marketing sites---but Bootstrap's tiny default font size combined with Helvetica's clinical modernism made blocks of text downright hostile.
 After a few hours poking through [Google Web Fonts][webfonts] and testing different styles, I settled on [Omnibus Type's][omnibus] [Rosario][rosario].
 To my eye, it